Skip to main content

 11211 Memcached

-Memcached cache server access to accelerate web applicationsTCP/UDP
+Access to Memcached cache server for accelerating web applicationsTCP/UDP

 • risk of data leakage in the absence of authentication